It is with sadness that we report that Councillor Dorothy Mitchell passed away on 23rd May 2021.

 There has already been a huge increase in Elmbridge’s house building target, from 225 homes per annum in 2011, to 474 in 2016, 623 in 2019, and now to 774 per annum.
 This means over a 10 year period there would be 7740 new homes in the borough compared to 2720 at the current rate of build.

 CDRA accepts Cobham should take its fair share of a fully justified housing target for Elmbridge.
 However, we want to avoid an increase in housing density and do not agree with other local organisations that a single argument against use of Green Belt will serve Cobham well.

 Our recent newsletter covered more of the details of this.
 (Sep 2020)

 The Health Secretary has given approval for Epsom and St Helier's new NHS specialist hospital in Sutton.
 The aim is to open the new hospital in 2025.
-See below for the background to this and further details.
+Here is some background: